RihanArfan/voting-assignment/README.md

 An assignment for university.

+> :warning: Project is only a prototype!
+>
+> The quality of this project is lower as it is experimentation with a new stack, and priority was to maximise grade based on the mark scheme.
+>
+> This project was done in a short timespan and it is a basic prototype for OOD, so the logic used has major flaws/improvements which can be made.

 ## Electronic Voting Is A Bad Idea

 Learn why fully electronic voting should never be implemented.